v-abhi/secured_message/README.md

 After little customization to your code...
-You can set a large number of passwords, each password can have a large number of characters.
+You can set a large number of passwords, each password can have a large number of characters. resulting, in more secured ( cracking password will be very* tough ).

-resulting, in more secured ( cracking password will be very* tough ).
+"corruption of message" , "when wrong password is entered" is also possible. any many more....